zzw890827/aws-sap-questions/第二套/README.md

     - [ ] A. Update the AWS Organizations feature and then create a Service Control Policies (SCP) to Prevent Users from Disabling AWS CloudTrail.
 This can be achieved by a deny policy with cloudtrail:StopLogging denied.
     - [ ] B. This can be achieved by Service Control Policies (SCP).
 The team needs to delete and recreate the AWS Organizations with features?enabled and then use a proper control policy to limit the operation of cloudtrail: StopLogging.
     - [ ] C. In each AWS account in this organization, create an IAM policy to deny cloudtrail:StopLogging for all users including administrators.
     - [ ] D. Use a Service Control Policies (SCP) to prevent users from disabling AWS CloudTrail.
-This can be done by a allow policy which denies cloudtrail:StopLogging
+This can be done by a allow policy which denies cloudtrail:StopLogging.

     <details>
        <summary>Answer</summary>